Christianity in Ephesus Turkey

 Miracles and Challenges

 Meanwhile, he performed many miracles.
 Handkerchiefs and clothes that touched the body of St. Paul were taken to those who were sick and those who had evil spirits in them.
 It was seen that they healed quickly.
-This miracle made the name of St. Paul commemorated with greater respect.
-As a result of all these miracles, the people, who were worried about the rapid spread of Christianity and the disregard of the temple of Artemis, were upset.
+This miracle made the name of St. Paul be commemorated with greater respect.
+As a result of all these miracles, the people, who were worried about the rapid spread of Christianity and the disregard for the temple of Artemis, were upset.

 The Silversmiths Riot in Ephesus Led by Demetrius

 There was a riot against St Paul in the year A.D.
 56, under the leadership of Demetrius, the silversmith, who made a living by selling silver statues of the Mother Goddess Artemis.
-Demetrius and others collected thousands together in the Grand Amphitheatre of Ephesus.
-The crowd was shouting “The Great Artemis of Ephesians!”
-St Paul wanted to face the crowd, but the disciples didn’t let him.
+Demetrius and others collected thousands together in the Amphitheatre of Ephesus.
+The crowd was shouting, “The Great Artemis of Ephesians!St Paul wanted to face the crowd, but the disciples didn’t let him.
 Finally, the city clerk calmed down the protesters.
 St. Paul was probably jailed in Ephesus for a while before he departed for Macedonia to bring new followers to Christianity.
 Later, he came to Miletus from Macedonia.
 He sent word to the Ephesians, called the elders of the community to him, and told them how he served the Lord in tears, with humility despite the hardships and exclusions.
 And he set off to go to Jerusalem.

 Timothy’s Leadership in Ephesus

 After Paul left the city, Timothy became the leader of the Christian community in Ephesus.
 He was one of the disciples of St. Paul, whom he met in Lystra.
-Afterward, Timothy joined Paul and Silas, on the missionary journey to the city of Ephesus.
+Afterward, Timothy joined Paul and Silas on the missionary journey to the city of Ephesus.

 In the New Testament, there are 13 letters of St. Paul.
 During his arrest in Rome (A.D.
-61) St. Paul mailed 3 letters to the Ancient City of Ephesus: Timothy No.1, Timothy No. 2, and Ephesians.
+61), St. Paul mailed 3 letters to the Ancient City of Ephesus: Timothy No.1, Timothy No. 2, and Ephesians.

 St. John’s Life and Legacy in Ephesus

 St. John was one of the first disciples.
 He was an elder in the early Christian church and helped to spread the gospel message.
-He wrote the Gospel of John; the letters 1 John, 2 John, and 3 John; and the book of Revelation.
+He wrote the Gospel of John; the letters 1 John, 2 John, and 3 John; and the book of Revelation

 It is believed that St John was the youngest of the apostles, and he is said to have lived to an old age, dying at Ephesus (A.D.
 93–94) during the reign of Emperor Trajan.
 Traditionally, he is believed to be the same person as John the Apostle (John, son of Zebedee), and the Gospel of John.